2015–16 LEB Plata season

-The 2015–16 LEB Plata season will be the 16th season of the Spanish basketball third league LEB Plata.
-The season will start on October 3 and will end on May 27, 29 or 31 with the last game of the promotion playoffs finals.
+The 2015–16 LEB Plata season was the 16th season of the Spanish basketball third league LEB Plata.
+The season started on October 3 and ended on May 13.

 Teams

 Promotion and relegation (pre-season)

 Despite the aim of the Spanish Basketball Federation to increase the number of teams to 16, only a total of 15 teams.

 Despite being relegated to Liga EBA, Sáenz Horeca Araberri achieved a vacant berth like CB Ciudad de Valladolid and Fundación Lucentum Baloncesto, two new-creation teams.
 Instituto de Fertilidad Clínicas Rincón resigned to its place in LEB Oro and decided to join the league.